kannupriya259/Kannu-Priya/README.md

 # 👋 Hey there!
-I'm Kannupriya
+I'm Kannu Priya

-🚀 Data Scientist | Forecasting Enthusiast | Machine Learning Explorer**
+🚀 Data Scientist | Business Intelligence | Machine Learning Explorer

-I enjoy the thrill of turning **data into actionable insights** and building solutions that solve real-world business problems.
-From forecasting demand with ARIMA & LSTM** models to crafting powerful ETL pipelines on AWS, I blend statistics, coding, and machine learning to create systems that predict, recommend, and optimize.
+I enjoy the thrill of turning data into actionable insights and building solutions that solve real-world business problems.
+From forecasting demand with ARIMA & LSTM models to crafting powerful ETL pipelines on AWS, I blend statistics, coding, and machine learning to create systems that predict, recommend, and optimize.

 💡 What I love working on:**
 - Predicting the future (no crystal ball needed) with **time series forecasting** tools like ARIMA, Prophet, and LSTM.